asrenninger/philamonitor/documentation/exploration.md

 ![](https://raw.githubusercontent.com/asrenninger/philamonitor/master/viz/split.png)
 We also see how visitation is changing across time by tracking visits across brands.
-The table below shows that brands associated with necessities (Target and Walmart) are see comparably less of a decline than others, along with fast food restaurants, which one might expect in a time of constrained budgets.
+The table below shows that brands associated with necessities (Target and Walmart) saw comparably less of a decline than others, along with fast food restaurants, which one might expect in a time of constrained budgets.
 The map explores pairs of like brands and their locations in Philadelphia.

 <table>